mvysny/solar-controller-client/README.md

 # Compiling From Sources

 1. Install Java JDK 11+: `sudo apt install openjdk-11-jdk`.
-Java is only used to compile the project
-   - it is not necessary to run the app.
+Java is only used to compile the project - it is not necessary to run the app.
-2. You don't need to install Gradle itself - the `gradlew` script will download Gradle and all necessary files automatically, you only need to have an internet access.
+2. You don't need to install Gradle itself - the `gradlew` script will download Gradle and all necessary files automatically, you only need to have access to the internet.
 3. Build with `./gradlew`.
 Find the binary in `build/bin/native/releaseExecutable`.
 4. Copy the binary to your Raspberry PI.